-Burns Dog Food earns the Advisor’s mid-tier rating of 3 stars.
+Burns Dog Food receives the Advisor’s below-average tier rating of 2.5 stars.

-The Burns product line lists three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Burns Dog Food product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for adult maintenance and one for all life stages.

-Burns Dog Food Brown Rice and Chicken dog food was selected to represent the others in the line for this review.
+Burns Holistic Brown Rice and Chicken was selected to represent the other products in the line for this review.

 Burns Holistic Brown Rice and Chicken

 Ingredients: Whole grain brown rice, chicken meal, peas, oats, chicken fat, sunflower oil, seaweed, calcium carbonate, niacin supplement, dl-alpha tocopheryl acetate (vitamin E supplement), d-calcium pantothenate, vitamin A acetate, riboflavin supplement, vitamin D supplement, folic acid, vitamin B12 supplement, pyridoxine hydrochloride, thiamine mononitrate, biotin, iron proteinate, zinc proteinate, manganese proteinate, copper proteinate, cobalt proteinate, ethylenediamine dihydriodide, sodium selenite, potassium chloride

 Red denotes controversial item

 |Dry Matter Basis

 The first ingredient in this dog food lists brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.